 The reason you hire an experienced DUI lawyer in Spartanburg is to get your charges reduced or dismissed.
 They can do this in a variety of ways.
 The goal is to show that the State cannot prove your case beyond a reasonable doubt.
 Some of the ways in which your DUI defense lawyer in South Carolina can do this include the following:

 - Your attorney can demonstrate that the breathalyzer machine the police used wasn’t working properly.

 - The police may have administered the FST improperly.
 For example, they may have given you very confusing or incorrect instructions.
 Or maybe you were forced to perform the test in inclement weather

 - The police performed a blood or chemical test and found that your BAC was well under the legal limit but chose not to give this information to the court

 - You were not driving at the time of your arrest.
 If you were parked or otherwise not behind the wheel at the time of the traffic stop, your attorney may be able to get the charges reduced or dismissed.

-The only way to know if this is possible is to call and schedule your consultation with an experienced DUI defense lawyer in Greenville.
+The only way to know if this is possible is to call and schedule your consultation with an experienced DUI defense lawyer in Spartanburg.